numandev1/react-native-compressor/README.md

 npm install react-native-compressor --save
 ```

-Then you need to install [react-native-ffmpeg](https://github.com/tanersener/react-native-ffmpeg) for audio compression.

 ### Automatic linking (for React Native >= 0.60 only)

 Automatic linking is supported for both `Android` and `IOS`